,br>

 CONSTANTINE: She was out sleepwalking last night.

 GREGOR: What!
 And they took advantage of it.
-The bastards - the rotten -
+The bastards - the

 THESPINA: Oh, you're just mad because I did land at your house.